guardian/editorial-tools-user-telemetry-service/README.md

 ## Creating and deploying the package

-To create and deploy the associated npm package use `npm build`, update the version number and then run `npm publish`.
+To create and deploy the associated npm package update the version number and then run `npm publish`.